arthur-schnitzler/pollaczek-epub/README.md

 # EPUB for pollaczek

-To Do

-- Readme überarbeiten
-- Einbindung in Webseite (analog zu schnitzler-briefe)

 ## GitHub-Action

 The GitHub-Action "Create EPUB" fetches data from https://github.com/arthur-schnitzler/pollaczek-data/tree/main/data/editions and transforms the XML files to XHTML.